felixlopz/hubrise-test-task/content/docs/en/data.md

 Connected apps that have access to your HubRise catalog can pull its product list or push new products into it.
 For example, a connected EPOS can push its products catalog into HubRise for an e-commerce website to use it.

-From the Catalogs page, you can view catalogs pushed into HubRise and logs of the requests that made changes to the catalog.
+From the Catalogs page, you can view the catalogs pushed into HubRise and the logs of the requests that made changes to the catalog.

 ### View Catalog